Leading the way.

 Dr. O’Donnell is Senior Medical Director at Promontory.
 He focuses on patient eligibility, enrollment and clinical case managements.

 Dr. O’Donnell comes to the Company from the Geisel School of Medicine at Dartmouth, where he was an Associate Dean at the medical school and senior scholar at the C. Everett Koop Institute, and held the Elizabeth DeCamp McInerney endowed chair as a Professor of Medicine and Psychiatry.
 He was chief of oncology at the Dartmouth affiliated White River Junction VA Hospital, and a member and former associate director of the Norris Cotton Cancer Center.
 He has had extensive experience in clinical oncology, especially involving the cancers of most interest to Promontory Therapeutics, and has extensive clinical trials experience with CALGB, RTOG, VA Cooperative Studies and locally initiated Dartmouth protocols.
 He is past president of the American Association for Cancer Education, past editor of its Journal of Cancer Education and recipient of its highest award, the Margaret Hay Edwards Medal for achievement in cancer education.
-Joe previously served on the Company’s Scientific Advisory Board since inception.
+Dr. O’Donnell previously served on the Company’s Scientific Advisory Board since inception.

 He graduated with an A.B. in biology summa cum laude from Harvard College and an MD from Harvard Medical School.
 He did his internal medicine training at Dartmouth and his oncology training as a clinical associate at the National Cancer Institute.
 He is board certified in Internal Medicine and Medical Oncology.
+Dr. O’Donnell is a former member of the board of Harvard Pilgrim HealthCare, the second largest insurer in New England.

 • Hélène A. Shea, PhD